 - bit of lime juice (optional)

 Firstly, you will need to roast cornmeal and chia seeds.
-Mix both ingredients together to a pan and roast for 6-9 minutes over medium heat.
+Mix both ingredients together in a pan and roast for 6-9 minutes over medium heat.
 This step is crucial and you need to pay extra attention as it can be tricky.
 If the heat is low, the cornmeal will not roast.
 If the heat is high, cornmeal will burn.
 Don’t forget to stir regularly.
 Once cornmeal starts to smoke a lot, it is ready.

 Let‘s move to the second step.
 Put the cornmeal and all other ingredients together in a bowl and mix it until you get a thick paste kind of mixture.
 Don’t be afraid to adjust the number of ingredients you use to your taste.
 If you prefer the cookies sweeter, add more syrup and dates.
 Alternatively, put fewer sweeteners and more lime juice to get a less sweet result.
 And the last tip.
 Don’t add too much water!
 Add it slowly and in small quantities instead.
 You want to make a thick mixture, not a liquid one (too liquid does not get baked properly).